 Dog pens that can be manipulated into different shapes and sizes are always best!

-Most households won’t leave their dog pen up as a permanent installation; for this reason, we recommend purchasing a dog pen that can be easily folded flat, with spring-loaded clips, that can be stored away easily.
+Most households won’t leave their dog pen up as a permanent installation; therefore, we recommend purchasing a dog pen that can be easily folded flat, with spring-loaded clips, that can be stored away easily.

-A roof or cover, especially one that can be easily detached, can be incredibly useful for your dog’s pen.
+A roof or cover, especially one that can be easily detached, can come in handy for your dog’s pen.
 It will provide them with an added sense of security, give them shade and protect them from the weather should you wish to set up an outside pen during light rain or wind.

 It is handy for puppies and younger dogs as they toilet train, a pen with an attached floor mat will make for easy cleaning and help protect your carpets and floors from any accidents!

-A soft bottomed pen in houses with hard flooring can provide your dog with a bit of added comfort and grip.
+A soft-bottomed pen in houses with hard flooring can provide your dog with added comfort and grip.

-Whelping boxes for puppies will need shorter sides to allow the mother to step in and out of the enclosure easily.
+Whelping boxes for puppies will need shorter sides to allow the mother to easily step in and out of the enclosure.
 Pens designed to house a bigger dog during the day will require higher sides to prevent them from escaping.

 What Size Playpen Should you Choose?

-Indoor pens are smaller than outdoor ones but there should still be enough room for your pet to lie down, turn around and be comfortable but you don’t want it so large that if you are potty training they can use an area to go to the toilet.
+Indoor pens are smaller than outdoor ones, but there should still be enough room for your pet to lie down, turn around and be comfortable.
+However, you don’t want it so large that if you are potty training, they can use an area to go to the toilet.

-Most manufacturer’s have guidelines related to a dog breeds weight and size with around 18 inches recommended for toy and miniature breeds, to up to 6 feet for large breeds like Labs.
-Read reviews to see how dog owners with similar sized pooches get on.
+Most manufacturers have breed weight and size guidelines, with around 18 inches recommended for toy and miniature breeds to up to 6 feet for large breeds like Labs.
+Read reviews to see how dog owners with similar-sized pooches get on.

 How to Introduce your Dog to a Pet Playpen – Step by Step Guide

-Make sure that your dog has been to the toilet and won’t need to go again in the pen or be removed to use the bathroom.
-You ca leave the door open to begin with so they don’t feel trapped and encourage them in with a treat or two.
+Make sure your dog has been to the toilet and won’t need to go again in the pen or be removed to use the bathroom.
+You can leave the door open to begin with so they don’t feel trapped and encourage them in with a treat or two.

 Leave your dog to play for a few minutes and don’t make a big fuss about leaving them alone.
 The more you fuss, the less likely they will relax in their space alone.